airyhq/airy/docs/content/_index.md

 ---
-title: Documentation
+title: Airy Core Platform Documentation
 ---

-# Airy Core Platform Documentation

 The goal of this project is to provide high-level overviews and conventions of the building blocks that compose the Airy Core Platform.